 On Thursday, March 4, at 1:00–2:15 p.m.
 ET, a panel will address sexual and other forms of harassment in the judiciary.
 On Friday, March 5, at 1:00–2:15 p.m.
 ET, a panel will discuss diversity and law clerk hiring.

-This event is co-sponsored by the National Women’s Law Center, the NYU Law Review, the American Constitution Society at NYU LAW, Latinx Law Students Association at NYU Law, and the Black Allied Law Students Association.
+This event is co-sponsored by the National Women’s Law Center, the NYU Law Review, the American Constitution Society at NYU LAW, Latinx Law Students Association at NYU Law, South Asian Law Students Association at NYU Law, and the Black Allied Law Students Association at NYU Law.

 Thursday, March 4, 2021 (Day 1): Addressing Sexual and Other Forms of Harassment in the Judiciary

 - Judge M. Margaret McKeown, Court of Appeals for the Ninth Circuit